 The Scientific Council, with the assistance of the officers elected to coordinate the activities of International Scientific Committees, shall periodically review the performance of all of the International Scientific Committees.

+The three elected Scientific Council Officers (or three of its members) will conduct a triennial review of all International Scientific Committees.
+The evaluation shall be carried out through the annual reports and other means as necessary, and the results and recommendations shall be conveyed to the Board as part of the Council’s annual report.

+Officers are elected for a three-year mandate and shall be substituted by a member of the Scientific Council when either they cannot, for whatever reason, carry out their mandate or in circumstances where their own Committee is being assessed.

+The reviewers shall submit a triennial report to the Officers of the Scientific Council three months before the meeting of the Scientific Council held in the year preceding the General Assembly.
+The review report shall be presented at that meeting of the Scientific Council.

-The three elected Scientific Council Officers (or three of its members) will The review will examine the activities of each International Scientific Committee to determine whether the Committee is in compliance with the ICOMOS Statutes and Ethical Principles, and the Principles and Guidelines for International Scientific Committees, and in particular:
+The review will examine the activities of each International Scientific Committee to determine whether the Committee is in compliance with the ICOMOS Statutes, Rules of Procedure, Ethical Principles, and theInternational Scientific Committees Guidelines and By-Laws Template , and in particular:

 whether the Committee has provided a list of its members to the International Secretariat

-whether the Committee has submitted an annual report of its activities to the International Secretariat
+whether the Committee has submitted an annual report of its activities and potential recommendations for assistance to the International Secretariat

 whether the Committee has acted in a way that is inconsistent with the aims and objectives of ICOMOS